codeHarsha/OpenBCIdataStreaming/README.md

 # Open BCI Data Streaming

-This is a step by step process of how we can setup Open BCI, Raspberry Pi, Python, X code to stream Open BCI Data in the IOS App.
+This is a step by step process of how we can setup Raspberry Pi as hotspot manually.

 ## Setup Hotspot for Raspberry Pi